bibleexchange/church_ministry__textbook/en/0301_the-location-of-the-early-churches.md

 Because the early church met in houses, there are several times in the epistles that we see lists of rules for each person in the family (Eph.
 5:21–6:9; Col. 3:18–4; 1 Pet.
 2:18–3:7).
 These were called "household codes" and they were a common thing in the Roman world.

-1 Timothy 5:1–2 tels us that we are to treat the people in the church as family members (See also Gal.
+1 Timothy 5:1–2 tells us that we are to treat the people in the church as family members (See also Gal.
 6:10; Heb.
 13:1; 1 Pet.
 2:17; 1 John 3:16).

 ### The church is people